Education in Thailand: Budget

 For FY2019 the budget of the Ministry of Education is 487,646 million baht.
 The Thai national budget allocates considerable resources to education.
-In FY2017, educational expenditures represented almost 20 percent of the national budget, or four percent of GDP.
-This is high in comparison with the educational expenditures of other countries, especially developing countries, with China at 13 percent, Indonesia 8.1 percent, Malaysia 20 percent, Mexico, 24.3 percent, Philippines 17 percent, the United Kingdom and France, 11 percent.
+In FY2017, educational expenditures represented almost 20 per cent of the national budget, or four per cent of GDP.
+This is high in comparison with the educational expenditures of other countries, especially developing countries, with China at 13 per cent, Indonesia 8.1 per cent, Malaysia 20 per cent, Mexico, 24.3 per cent, Philippines 17 per cent, the United Kingdom and France, 11 per cent.
 Although education is mainly financed by the national budget, local funds, particularly in urban areas, are spent on education.
-In the area governed by the Bangkok Metropolitan Administration (BMA), up to 28.1 percent of the educational budget has been provided by local financing.
-Loans and technical assistance for education are also received from Asian Development Bank, the World Bank, and the Overseas Economic Cooperation Fund (OECF) (Japan).
+In the area governed by the Bangkok Metropolitan Administration (BMA), up to 28.1 per cent of the educational budget has been provided by local financing.
+Loans and technical assistance for education are also received from Asian Development Bank, and the World Bank.